paulveillard/cybersecurity-digital-forensics/README.md

-# Cybersecurity Anti Forensics
+# Digital Forensics
-Welcome to the world of forensics in Cybersecurity.
+Welcome to the world of digital forensics in Cybersecurity.
 > A collection of digital forensics tools for verification, investigations, diagnostics, software, libraries, learning tutorials, frameworks, academic and practical resources in Cybersecurity.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.